 If you regularly visit rivers or canals, you have probably seen dragonflies whizzing past at some point in the past.
 While these small insects may look unremarkable, their unique vision allows them to see in the equivalent of ultra HD!
 Human eyesight has variations of three colours (red, blue, and green), but a dragonfly can see a much wider spectrum including ultraviolet light.

-The reason for this are light sensitive proteins known as opsins.
+The reason for this is light-sensitive proteins known as opsins.
 A dragonfly has between 15 and 33 opsin genes, giving them superb colour definition that helps them locate their prey, and ensures their place as the eyesight king of the insect world.

 However, we should not be too downhearted with our own visual abilities.
 Shrimps need a higher degree of separation to decipher changes in colour, whereas we can easily see colours that blend into each other.